 *Do not be reluctant to ask questions about school policy or about your child's progress.

-*Read and respond to school news through e
+*Read and respond to school news through e-mails and announcements.

 *Support the school's discipline plan at home.

 *Volunteer to help with school programs and projects.